-Birmingham Women’s Hospital NHS Trust took part in a regional campaign to raise awareness of noise levels in Neonatal Units and the need to reduce them.
-Lead by Advanced Neonatal Nurse Practitioner Cheryl Lewis, the campaign highlighted the impact noise can have on babies, and included staff training, posters and badges, and the use of a Decibel Monitor in the Unit.
+Birmingham Women’s Hospital NHS Trust took part in a regional campaign to raise awareness of noise levels in Neonatal Units and the need to reduce noise.
+Led by Advanced Neonatal Nurse Practitioner Cheryl Lewis, the campaign highlighted the impact noise can have on babies.
+It included staff training, posters, badges, and the use of a Decibel Monitor in the Unit.

-Neonatal Units can be very noisy places, with the amount of medical equipment, alarms, telephones and people’s voices, and this can impact upon the babies’ development.
+Neonatal Units can be very noisy places, with the amount of medical equipment, alarms, telephones, and people’s voices, and this can impact the babies’ development

-Most of the babies are premature and should be in the womb.
-They are not able to shut out noise and this can be stressful, making it difficult for them to sleep.
-When babies are able to have a good quality sleep they are more stable and will actually grow more quickly.
+Most babies in these units are premature and should be in the womb.
+They are not able to shut out the noise and this can be stressful, making it difficult for them to sleep.
+When babies can have a good quality sleep they are more stable and will grow more quickly.

-In a noisy and busy environment premature and sick babies are more physically unstable, sleep less, grow more slowly and may have longer term developmental problems such as poor concentration.
+In a noisy and busy environment, premature and sick babies are more physically unstable, sleep less, grow more slowly, and may have longer-term developmental problems such as poor concentration.